aavogt/fume/README.md

    - [ ] graph PPB
    - [ ] setpoint digits
    - [ ] RPM digits
-- [ ] XL4015 to 3 pin fan
+- XL4015 to 3 pin fan
   - [x] yellow tachometer wire GPIO interrupt (no PCNT available)
-  - [x] PID: LEDC changes the voltage at the trim pot voltage divider
+  - [x] PID: LEDC changes the voltage at (which part of?) the trim pot voltage divider
-- [ ] EC11 to adjust PPB setpoint
+- EC11 to adjust PPB setpoint or threshold
+  - [ ] driver
+  - [ ] decide what the button does